tahv/dotfiles/README.md

 # dotfiles

-My dotfiles
+My dotfiles.

 ## Usage

-Clone this repo and cd into it
+Clone this repo and cd into it.

 ```bash
 git clone git@github.com:tahv/dotfiles.git
 cd dotfiles
 ```

-Install individual software and config by following the README in each directories.
+Install individual software and config by following the `README` in each directories.

 <!--
 Configurations left to do: